stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-capabilities.md

 **Now with all that groundwork in place, let's finally dive into  to what you really came for...**
 👉 *Onward to the Cost-Effectiveness Analysis!* 🚀

+## 🚀 What’s Next?

+In the next part of this series, we'll dive even deeper:
+- A perfect guide to using your AI tools — whether it’s CLI-based tools like Aider, IDE-integrated ones like Cursor, or advanced setups like Claude Desktop — to maximize performance, ensure cost-effectiveness, and get the best value for your money.
+- Real-world comparisons of human-in-the-loop coders like Aider vs. Cursor vs. Claude Desktop with MCP
+- Tactical examples of how reasoning agents behave across real brownfield codebases
+- A breakdown of when to trust, guide, or override your AI coding assistant

+If you enjoyed this post or found it helpful, leave a ❤️ or a 🦄 below — it really helps surface it to more developers!
+Got questions, your own stories, or favorite AI coding tools?
+Drop a comment — I'd love to geek out with you!

+And if you don't want to miss the next part...
+👉 **Follow me here on Dev.to!**